gasparka/spectrogram/README.md

 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/vs_high.png)

-The 'phantom' peak at -5MHz is due to the 9-bit twiddle factors used in the FFT core.
-This happens only when a very high power is concentrated into one FFT bin.
+The 'phantom' peak at -5MHz is the leakage of the peak at 15MHz.
+This happens only when a high power is concentrated into one FFT bin and is due to the 9-bit twiddle factors used in the FFT core

 Low power input signal:

 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/vs_low.png)

-Accelerator can detect low power input signals.
-Accuracy vs floating-point model is degraded due to the input having only ~2 bits of useful information - using SDR gains improves the situation.
+Accelerator can detect low power input signals, but the accuracy vs floating-point model is degraded due to the input having only ~2 bits of useful information - using SDR gains improves the situation.

 # Cooling the LimeSDR-mini